-- 6.2.1 Prohibit a person appointed by the Company to trade the Company's securities within 30 days (Blackout period) before disclosure of the Company's quarterly and annual financial statements or any other period specified by the Company from time to time. - 6.2.2 In some special circumstances, such appointed person may be able to trade securities within the Blackout period e.g. in the situation where such person is suffering severe financial difficulty or must comply with legal directives or under court order.
+- 6.2.1 Prohibit a person appointed by the Company to trade the Company's securities within 30 days (Blackout period) before disclosure of the Company's quarterly and annual financial statements or and within 24 hours after the financial statements have been disclosed, any other period specified by the Company from time to time. - 6.2.2 In some special circumstances, such appointed person may be able to trade securities within the Blackout period e.g. in the situation where such person is suffering severe financial difficulty or must comply with legal directives or under court order.
 In such circumstances, a memo for approval must be sought from: - (1) The chairman of the board (in the case the seller is a director or the Company secretary). - (2) The chairman of the audit committee (in the case the seller is a committee member). - (3) The chairman of the management board/managing director (in the case the seller is an appointed person but not a director or the Company secretary).
 Note that a copy of such memo is to be submitted to the Company secretary also. - (4) The Company secretary shall announce the prohibited period/Blackout period for securities trading for the appointed persons in advance.